How Childhood Stress "Gets Under the Skin" to Affect Mental and Physical Health

 2019 and in press

-Doom, J.R., Gahagan, S., East, P.L., Encina, P., Delva, J., & Lozoff, B. (accepted).
+Doom, J.R., Gahagan, S., East, P.L., Encina, P., Delva, J., & Lozoff, B. (in press).
 Adolescent internalizing, externalizing, and social problems following iron deficiency at 12-18 months: The role of maternal responsiveness.
 Child Development.
+Including Supplement.

 Doom, J.R., Reid, B.M., Blanco, E., Burrows, R., Lozoff, B., & Gahagan, S. (in press).
 Psychosocial stress in infancy predicts cardiometabolic risk in adolescence: A prospective longitudinal study of Chilean infants.
 Journal of Pediatrics.